rpeepz/42-Exams/README.md

 ```
 DISCLAIMER:
+SOME EXAM SUBJECTS MAY HAVE CHANGED SINCE UPLOAD.

-files marked with .fail are unsuccesful soultions and are posted for educational purposes
+.fail files are unsuccesful soultions and are posted for educational purposes
 ```